Samuel W. McCall: Legislative career

 McCall was elected a member of the Massachusetts House of Representatives in 1887, serving three terms in 1888, 1889, and 1892.
 Politically a reform-minded Mugwump (he had supported Democrat Grover Cleveland in 1884), he introduced legislation to govern so-called "corrupt practices" of elected officials, intended to reduce the influence of money and favors in politics.
 The legislation failed to pass the legislature until 1892.
 He also supported legislation abolishing imprisonment for debt.
 He was a delegate to the Republican National Convention in 1888, and served as the state's ballot commissioner in 1890 and 1891.

 In 1892, McCall was elected to the United States House of Representatives, a seat he would occupy for twenty years, generally winning reelection by large margins.
 As he had in the state legislature, he introduced a corrupt practices act into Congress.
 In April 1898, McCall was among the six representatives who voted against declaring war on Spain.
 In foreign policy, he was anti-imperialist, arguing for the independence of the Philippines after the Spanish–American War, and opposed the Dingley Tariff, arguing its rates were too high.
 He was one of the few representatives opposed to the Hepburn Act, which enabled the Interstate Commerce Commission to regulate railroad rates.
-He had a reputation as a bit of a maverick, because he often strayed from the Republican party line, but he maintained a generally conservative voting record, and introduced little new legislation.
+He was one of 14 representatives, all Republicans, to oppose the Sixteenth Amendment to the United States Constitution, which imposed a federal income tax.
+He had a reputation as a bit of a maverick because he often strayed from the Republican party line, but he maintained a generally conservative voting record and introduced little new legislation.

 In 1912, McCall refused to stand for reelection, and was instead considered by the state legislature for election to the United States Senate in early 1913, to succeed the outgoing Senator Winthrop Murray Crane.
 His opponent, John W. Weeks, was more conservative Republican who had the support of most of the Crane-dominated state party apparatus.
 The contest was bitterly divisive, an echo of the Progressive Party split that damaged the party at the national level, and was narrowly won by Weeks, even though McCall led in the party caucus balloting for the first three ballots.